 - Risk mitigation and monitoring: Collect necessary data for frequent, ongoing risk reporting and ensure vendor due diligence.

 Together, these steps constitute the basic framework within which most vendor management systems align themselves.
-As you can tell, the trick is not to simply find the most convenient supplier and talk them down to the lowest possible price—rather, the key is to work synergistically with vendors and prospects to ensure that you’re receiving the greatest long-term business value at the lowest acceptable level of risk.
+As you can tell, the trick is not to simply find the most convenient supplier and talk them down to the lowest possible price—rather, the key is to work in harmony with vendors and prospects to ensure that you’re receiving the greatest long-term business value at the lowest acceptable level of risk.

 Step 1: Share Goals, Establish Priorities